Pioank/shift-notification-and-booking-sms/README.md

 2. Have a Pinpoint project, all SMS endpoints imported and a dynamic segment with all employess interested in extra shifts

 ### Implementation steps
-1. Deploy the solution in the same AWS region as your Pinpoint project
+1. Download the [CloudFormation template](https://github.com/Pioank/shift-notification-and-booking-sms/blob/main/CF-shift-notification-and-booking-sms.yaml) and deploy the solution in the same AWS region as your Pinpoint project
 2. Fill the CloudFormation parameters as shown below:
     1. **ApprovedNumbers**: Type all mobile numbers that are allowed to use this serivce.
 The format should be E164 +<country-code><number> and they should be separated by commas e.g. +4457434243,+432434324.
 This field is for demo purposes and you should update the AWS Lambda code to query a DB that contains all whitelisted employee mobile numbers.
     2. **OriginationNumber**: Type the mobile number that you have in your Amazon Pinpoint account in E164 format E164 +<country-code><number> e.g. +44384238975